 - Cubby Houses Policy.

 - Use of Sea Containers Policy.

 - Satellite Dishes, Aerials and Antennas Policy.

-The committee recommendation to Council for this Report (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.
+The committee recommendation to Council for Report CJ225-12/22 (as detailed below) was resolved by the Policy Committee at its meeting held on 31 October 2022.

 The committee recommendation is the same as recommended by City officers.